 From the initial instants when I witnessed explosions and later underwent near-misses of mortar shelling and stray bullets, I was desperate to evacuate this entire region that was swallowing millions of innocent lives and in front of an international inaction and indifference.

-After we embarked on that unique journey with a mix of emotions, valediction to many loved ones and welcoming of a new home, we flew to and resettled in Australia after years of tormenting war, agonising fright, and excruciating wait—we were free at last!
+In April 2015, I became speechless, to say the least, upon realising that we were finally accepted by the Australian Immigration to travel with my family to Australia—it was inexplicable because our lives had just been saved!
+In August 2015, after we embarked on that unique journey with a mix of emotions, valediction to many loved ones like my grandparents and welcoming to a new home in Sydney, we flew to and resettled in Australia after years of tormenting war, agonising fright, and excruciating wait—we were free at last!

-Currently, I am in the senior year completing B.E. in Electrical Power & Renewable Energy at UTS and have already placed with several employers in the energy sector, and I aspire to pursue my passion under the Sustainable Development Goals.
-I also have worked, volunteered, and collaborated with a number of organisations in the areas of Youth Empowerment, Refugee Resettlement, and Human Rights Advocacy, both nationally and internationally, while often connecting refugees and migrants of the society through sport and music.
+In February 2022, I became an alumnus of UTS with a B.E. in Electric Power & Renewable Energy and landed a graduate job at TransGrid (after having already placed in the power/energy sectors at Endeavour Energy, AusGrid, and AEMO), pursuing my passion under the UN SDG.
+I have also collaborated with several organisations in the areas of Youth Empowerment, Refugee Resettlement, and Human Rights Advocacy, both nationally and internationally, while often connecting refugees and migrants of the society through sport, music, and art.

 You can book Simon for a speaking presentation via our Face-to-Face program here.